 Before your Trip

-If you’re a large group, you’ll need an operator that knows the roads and is used to driving in alpine conditions.
-We recommend contacting:
+If you're coming with a large group, you'll need an operator that knows the roads and is used to driving in alpine conditions.
+The following are frequently visitors to Porters:

 What to Bring

 Staying warm and comfortable in the mountains is essential to having a fun time!
 Please make sure everyone knows to bring:

 - Waterproof jacket and pants (we have some available to hire – please ask in advance for details)

 - Warm socks

 - Goggles and/or sunglasses with full UV protection